 There are a few exceptions when the system will expand the storage one by one:

 - When your UniFi OS Console has only one hard drive installed, and multiple additional drives are then inserted.
 The system will first mirror the data to another drive, which makes your data protected by RAID1.
 Then, the system will expand the storage size with all remaining drives based on the logic above.

 - When the device is running and multiple hard drives are installed.
 The system will detect only a part of the drives in the first scan.
 Afterward, the system will start expanding storage, and the rest of the hard drives will have to wait until the expanding process is complete.

 Note: HDDs will not be usable during the raid formatting process.

-- Boot up your new controller once the HDD(s) are correctly installed.
+- Boot up your new console once the HDD(s) are correctly installed.

-Note: If you remove an HDD from a controller device with pre-existing data and insert it into a UNVR with HDDs that are already in use and recording footage, the UNVR will reformat the newly inserted HDD and your pre-existing data will be lost.
+Note: If you remove an HDD from a UniFi OS Console with pre-existing data and insert it into a console with HDDs that are already in use and recording footage, the console will reformat the newly inserted HDD and your pre-existing data will be lost.